Skip to content

 Things to do Frankfurt Itinerary

-The best way to travel from place to place within the city is to buy a 1-day or 2-day Frankfurt Card.
+The best way to travel from place to place within the city to undertake a self guided Frankfurt city tour is to buy a 1-day or 2-day Frankfurt Card.
 The start date to be endorsed on the reverse.
 The benefits far outweigh the cost of the card.
 Even more so if you are group of up to 5 adults.
 You can get a group card for the price of 2 adult Frankfurt cards !

 Prices: